model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

   `impl` fn.
 The macro uses a heuristic (is `self` or `Self` present) but in theory a user can declare an `impl` fn that never uses either `Self` or `self` in which case we generate broken code that throws cryptic error messages.
+- Making result special.
+Should we use special syntax here like `@result` or `kani::result()`, though with the latter I worry that people may get confused because it is syntactic and not subject to usual `use` renaming and import semantics.
+Alternatively we can let the user pick the name with an additional argument to `ensures`, e.g. `ensures(my_result_var, CONDITION)`

 <!--